Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Tips for Keeping Your Cat Safe During Pest Control

 The most effective way to keep your cat safe during pest control treatment is to avoid using poison.
 You can use one of the safer ways mentioned above that are both humane and keeps your pets safe.
-Keep your cat away from any bait or poison traps, and monitor your cat if you suspect he ate a poisoned mouse.
+Keep your cat away from any bait or poison traps, and contact your vet immediately if you suspect your cat ate a poisoned mouse.

-Remember, it’s unlikely your cat will get sick, as it would take your cat eating many poisoned mice or rodents to cause harm, but it’s better to be on the safe side.
+Remember, it’s unlikely your cat will get sick, as it would take your cat eating many poisoned mice or rats to cause harm, but it’s better to be on the safe side.

 divider-cat